ian6ft5/ian6ft5/README.md

 - 👀 I’m interested in data analytics, business intelligence, full-stack development, and turn-based games.
 - 🌱 I’m currently learning Python via Codecademy Pro
 - 🙌 Thanks so much to Bradon Watkins who supported me by buying my first year of Pro access.
 - 💞️ I’m not actively looking to collaborate but would love feedback on my first project The Scribes.
-Open to opportunities is someone wants me though.
+Open to opportunities if someone wants me though.
 - 📫 How to reach me: discord dm @Heuristix#8547

 <!---